-In exchange for purchasing a Time Permit, the policy and operations agency would allow unlimited road usage for the specified period.
-Principals would be encouraged to pay for one full year (although installment plans would be available) and would receive a decal showing the expiration date of their Time Permit.
-Enforcement officers would also record the payment status of each vehicle in a database for easy verification.
+In exchange for purchasing a Time Permit, the policy and operations entity would allow unlimited road usage for the specified period.
+Principals would be encouraged to pay for one full year (although installment plans would be available.)
+Principals' payment status or payment could simply be recorded in a database that could be accessed by enforcement personnel.

 This method does not involve distance measurement.
 Because the Steering Committee envisions this method as a complement to the other methods, the charge for the Time Permit needs to be set relatively high, otherwise no one would choose the other methods (B/C/D).
 For purposes of this document, we assumed that the rate for a Time Permit would be based on the number of miles driven by the top one to two percent of drivers in terms of distance.
 Nationally, the 98th percentile of motorists drive roughly 35,000 miles per year.
-However, based on discussions over the previous year, in the financial evaluation, we set the annual rate for drivers opting into Method A at the average driving rate in the state times the per-mile rate in use for a particular scenario.
-Equating the price of a Time Permit with average miles driven would incentivize most motorists who drive more than the average number miles to opt for Method A. This would cause substantial revenue erosion and undermines the purpose of implementing a road usage charge.
-We therefore recommend a Time Permit price point equating to at least two standard deviations about average.

-One of the benefits of this method is that Principals would not to have to report anything to the policy and operations agency - not even a single odometer reading.
+One of the benefits of this method is that Principals would not to have to report anything to the policy and operations entity - not even a single odometer reading.
 Without an odometer reading, however, there is no way to tell how much a person has driven in a given period.
 We thus recommend that Principals be forbidden from switching away from this method to another method during the year and getting a refund for the remaining months.
 If this prohibition is not made, Principals facing a short period of heavy driving could switch to Method A during that period and then immediately switch back to another method after the heavy driving period was over, getting a refund for the portion of the time period not used.
 This would enable the Principal to drive a large number of miles at a rate substantially lower than the standard per-mile rate.